 Teams of 8 to 12 stand in a circle, each person grabbing two non-adjacent hands.
 Untangle into a perfect circle without letting go.
 If the chain breaks, restart.

-How Teams Use It: Teams learn that solving complex problems sometimes requires moving backward first or tightening the knot temporarily.
-This parallels organizational restructuring where things feel worse before they work better.
+How Teams Use It: Teams find that solving tricky problems sometimes means stepping back or tightening the knot before it loosens.
+It's similar to organizational changes where things might feel worse before they improve.

 5. Blindfolded Navigation Course